 Exquisite dining set within a racing amphitheatre like no other, our collection of restaurants at Goodwood Racecourse are something to savour.
 Offering superb backdrops, both the Horsewalk and Double Trigger showcase great food paired with exemplary service to create something truly special.

 There are plenty of places to eat and drink at the racecourse while soaking up the atmosphere.
-We have a number of bars in each enclosure, each one a perfect place to enjoy a glass of wine or champagne in the glorious sunshine.
+We have a number of bars and coffee spots in each enclosure, along with various food options from sandwitches to burgers.
 Our free, reusable and returnable eco-cups also mean that you can enjoy your raceday drink in a sustainable way.

 The first ever horsebox was used from Goodwood to Doncaster for the 1836 St. Leger.
 Elis arrived fresh and easily won his owner a £12k bet.